 Therefore, under s 28, teachers and students can do the following in class:

-- Play sound recordings using a tape/CD/DVD player, electronic reticulation system, learning management system, interactive whiteboard or virtual classroom software
+- play sound recordings using a tape/CD/DVD player, electronic reticulation system, learning management system, interactive whiteboard or virtual classroom software; or

-For further information on s 28, see information sheet ‘Performance and Communication of Works and Audio Visual Material in Class: What am I allowed to do?’
+For further information on s 28, see ‘Performance and Communication of Copyright Material in Class: What am I allowed to do?’.

 Playing and performing music for non-teaching activities